smyrgeorge/log4k/README.md

 `ConsoleAppender` directly prints each incoming event to the console without queuing, offering a straightforward logging solution.

-The tracing module, works with exactly the same architecture.
+The tracing module shares exactly the same principals.

 ### Prevent log/trace flooding.